RavenMarQ/RavenMarQ.github.io/essays/ai-in-class.md

 Ultimately, the use of artificial intelligence stands at a crossroads, and it is up to everybody who are students, workers who use computers, and educators, to find their balance after understanding the implications of it.
 For me, I believe we must use it as an aid, and not a wheelchair.
 After all:

-***"When I walk up to my friend with a cast and kick out their crutch, I love laughing at them hopping around like an idiot.
+>***"When I walk up to my friend with a cast and kick out their crutch, I love laughing at them hopping around like an idiot.
 But I don't steal wheelchairs.
-It's [messed] up laughing at people who are genuinely helpless."*** -*Deep quote from a friend who wishes to remain unnamed*
+It's [messed] up laughing at people who are genuinely helpless."***
+>>*Deep quote from a friend who wishes to remain unnamed*

 Don't be helpless when artificial intelligence is robbed from you.
 Learn and make mistakes.
 You are human after all.